 Even though this is obviously not sustainable, many companies in the United States source their materials in this fashion.
 We do not do this.
 We have chosen to only use wood that is native to the United States, thereby putting our actions toward building & developing the responsible wood market on our home turf.
 Can a company care for the community in which it exists, be environmentally responsible, and be successful?
 We think it can.
 We see business as a function of the community, as an opportunity for cooperation that can positively affect everyone.

 Reclaimed wood furniture

 Littlebranch Farm loves working with reclaimed and salvaged wood and being the leading source of rustic furniture in Nashville, TN.
-Why do we work with reclaimed and salvaged wood in our custom reclaimed wood furniture?
-In addition to the value of community responsibility and environmental consciousness, reclaimed and salvaged wood is the best material to work with and the best material for achieving our aesthetic goals.
+Why do we work with live edge wood in our custom reclaimed wood furniture?
+In addition to the value of community responsibility and environmental consciousness.
+Salvaged and reclaimed wood is the best material to work with and the best material for achieving our aesthetic goals.
 The unique qualities of this material are unlike anything else.
 Each finished piece of rustic furniture is designed and handcrafted with the purpose of celebrating the amazingly unique qualities different in every tree slab, log, root, or stump.
 We recycle wood from the forest floor and transform it into dining tables, rustic fireplace mantels, rustic vanities, and natural wood countertops for your home.